-An accountability partner breaks that isolation.
-But accountability done wrong can actually make things worse.
-Shame-based confession cycles, judgmental reactions, or poorly defined expectations can add pressure without progress.
+An accountability partner reduces that secrecy.
+But accountability done poorly can make things worse.
+Shame-based confession cycles, judgmental reactions, or vague expectations can add pressure without much practical help.

 Key takeaways

-• Choose someone with emotional maturity and reliability over someone who just happens to be close; not everyone is equipped for this role
+- Choose someone with emotional maturity and reliability over someone who just happens to be close; some people are not equipped for this role

-• Check in regularly on a set schedule, not just after relapses; reactive-only accountability creates a counterproductive confession cycle
+- Check in regularly on a set schedule instead of waiting for relapses; reactive-only accountability creates a counterproductive confession cycle

-• Keep check-ins brief and focused: what happened, what triggered it, what you’re building; skip graphic details and performative shame
+- Keep check-ins brief and focused: what happened, what triggered it, and what you will do next; skip graphic details and performative shame

 What an accountability partner actually does